Young children can get COVID-19 vaccine starting Wednesday

 Starting Wednesday, the Southern Nevada Health District will begin offering Pfizer COVID-19 vaccines to children from 6 months to 4 years of age.

-The announcement comes just a few days after the Centers of Disease Control and Prevention’s Advisory Committee on Immunization Practices recommended both the Moderna and Pfizer vaccines and authorization for use by the U.S. Food and Drug Administration.
+The announcement comes just a few days after the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices recommended both the Moderna and Pfizer vaccines and after the U.S. Food and Drug Administration gave emergency use authorization for the vaccines.

-“We are pleased to finally be able to offer the COVID-19 vaccines to help protect our youngest residents,” Dr. Fermin Leguen, district health officer for the Southern Nevada Health District, stated in a news release.
+“We are pleased to finally be able to offer the COVID-19 vaccines to help protect our youngest residents,” Dr. Fermin Leguen, district health officer for the health district, stated in a news release.
 “Families have made extraordinary sacrifices these past few years to protect their children and their most vulnerable members.
 The availability of the vaccines for younger children is another critical step in our ongoing efforts to mitigate the impact of the pandemic on our community.”

 The Pfizer vaccine is authorized for children 6 months to 4 years of age and is a three-dose series.
 The second dose is administered three weeks after the first dose.
 The third dose is administered at least eight weeks after the second dose.

 The Moderna vaccine is authorized for children ages 6 months to 5 years of age in a two-dose series, with the second dose administered after 28 days.
 It is initially unavailable in health district clinics.
-IN its news relese, the SNHD did not specify when the Moderna vaccine might be available.
+In its news release, the health district did not specify when the Moderna vaccine might be available.

+On Sunday, the Western States Scientific Safety Review Workgroup completed its review of the federal process and unanimously concluded that the Pfizer and Moderna vaccines are safe and effective for children as young as 6 months old.
+The workgroup provided its confirmation to the governors of California, Nevada, Oregon, and Washington in the afternoon, according to a news release from Gov. Steve Sisolak’s office.

+The workgroup, made up of scientists with expertise in immunization and public health, reviewed safety and efficacy data for the vaccines.
+It found that completion of either vaccine series produced antibody levels similar to those achieved in individuals ages 16-25 years.
+Observed vaccine reactions among infants ages 6 to 12 months and children ages 1 through 5 years old were consistent with reactions to other vaccines routinely recommended for these age groups.

 Many children who get COVID-19 will experience mild symptoms.
 However, some will experience more severe illness or develop long-term symptoms.